adjectiven0un/adjectils/README.md

+#adjectils
-Small utilities website for Hypixel Skyblock
+Utilities website for Hypixel Skyblock featuring calculators, timers and more